Skip to main content

 • You must enter a Harmonization Number for all international shipments whether you're shipping with UPS, USPS, or using our international service Simple Export Rate.

-• Harmonization Numbers for Military Addresses: On top of foreign destinations, shipments to military APO, FPO, and DPO addresses require harmonization codes.
+On top of foreign destinations, shipments going to (and from) military APO, FPO, and DPO addresses require harmonization codes.

 How do I find my Harmonization Number?